Mango Margaritas. Enjoy a homemade mango margarita without leaving home! These tart and sweet cocktails are quick, easy, and perfect for Taco Tuesday.

 - Try adding fresh fruit to the drink like strawberries, diced peaches, raspberries, or diced mango.
 Either leave the fruit in pieces or use a blender to incorporate the fruit into the liquid.

 - Make a spicy mango margarita: To add a little heat to your margarita, shake the drink vigorously with 2 to 4 slices of fresh jalapenos before pouring over fresh ice and garnishing with fresh jalapeno slices.
+This will remind you of the traditional Spicy Margarita.

 How to Store //